COSMOS-3D: Dense Circumnuclear Gas across Black Hole Growth Phases at z ~ 3: Discussion

 With the F444W grism spectral coverage, we are able to detect \hei\ at redshifts $z = 2.7$–$3.6$.
 Besides the two targets analyzed in this work, there are two additional sources in the C3D coverage that exhibit \hei\ absorption and MIRI detections (one reported in \citealt{shuqi25}, and another with very weak \hei~absorption, $\log N_{\rm He\textsc{i}}<12.0$).
 We do not present them in this work because they did not have secure spectroscopic redshifts prior to the C3D observations, which excludes them based on our selection criteria described in Section \ref{sec:target_selection}.
 We plot the loosely constrained luminosity function (LF) of the two AGNs at $z \sim 3$ in Figure~\ref{fig:lf}, and the LF including the two additional sources is indicated by the black dashed line.
 We estimate the luminosity density $\Phi$ following \citet{sun23} as $\Phi = N_{\rm src}/(V_{\rm max},\mathrm{d}\log L)$, where $N_{\rm src}$ is the number of objects in the luminosity bin, $\mathrm{d}\log L$ is the bin width, and $V_{\rm max}$ is the comoving volume (in Mpc$^{-3}$) within the redshift interval $z=2.7$–3.6 and the 0.14 deg$^{2}$ C3D MIRI coverage area.
 Since no previous \hei~absorption X-ray AGN LF exists at $z\sim3$ and our selection in this work is not strictly complete, we do not apply any completeness correction.
 Instead, we treat the resulting LF as a lower limit and plot it in Figure~\ref{fig:lf}.
 The abundance of AGNs with \hei\ absorption and mid-IR detections is about 0.7 dex lower than the predicted abundance of quasars with similar luminosities at $z=3$ (black dashed line; \citealt{shen20}), and about one dex lower than the LRD population at $z=$5–7 \citep{akins}.

 In the pre-JWST era, broad absorption line (BAL) quasars accounted for 10–30\% of the total quasar population \citep{balfrac_radio, balfrac_xray, balfrac}, and most identified BAL systems showed absorption in high-ionization transitions such as C~{\sc iv} and Si~{\sc iv}.
 JWST has now revealed more AGNs exhibiting \hei\ and/or Balmer-line absorption at high redshift \citep{maiolino23, matthee24}.
 The fraction of LRDs with Balmer absorption at $z = 4$-$6$ can reach 10–20\% \citep{lin+24}.
 We note that most current JWST spectra of LRDs with \hei~absorption have been obtained using the low–resolution prism, and the fraction of AGNs exhibiting such absorption may increase as higher–resolution spectroscopy becomes more widely available.
-Compared with the local X-ray AGN sample (BASS; \citealt{basslf}), the abundance of \hei-absorbing AGNs in our sample is higher, which may reflect the limited comoving volume probed at low redshift and the relative scarcity of high-luminosity AGNs in the nearby universe.
-However, our estimate is based on only two objects, and a larger sample is required to place stronger constraints on the luminosity function of absorption-line AGNs at this epoch.
+We note that our estimate is based on only two objects, and a larger sample is required to place stronger constraints on the luminosity function of absorption-line AGNs at this epoch.